Anreol/TurboEdition/Builds/Package/README.md

 Update for Survivors of the Void
 - Now with sounds!
+- Items now have models, models made by
+- Items now have proper icons.
+- Commando has most, if not all, item displays.
+	- Contact me if you want to voluteer in making item displays for different survivors, they take quite a decent amount of time!.

-- Tweaked pickup models of items that do have them.
+- Tweaked pickup models of old items.
 - Artifacts
 	- Artifact of Pain
 		- Now implemented!